cpursley/walex/README.md

 ### Destinations

-You can optionally [configure](#config) WalEx to automatically send events to _destinations_ without needing to use the Elixir DSL.
+You can optionally [configure](#config) WalEx to automatically send events to _destinations_ without needing to know Elixir DSL.

 #### Webhooks

 Send subscribed events to one or more webhooks.
-WalEx supports the [Standard Webhooks](https://www.standardwebhooks.com) spec via the [webhoox](https://github.com/cpursley/webhoox) library (which can also be used to receive webhooks).
+WalEx supports the [Standard Webhooks](https://www.standardwebhooks.com) spec via the [webhoox](https://github.com/cpursley/webhoox) library (which can also be used to receive webhooks in Elixir).

-#### EventRelay
+#### EventRelay (Recommended)

 If you need something more durable and flexible than webhooks, check out [EventRelay](https://github.com/eventrelay/eventrelay).